 Given the above, this vegetation has been assessed a risk to the proposed development, and suitable measures have been provided to address the calculated risks (i.e. minimum APZs etc.).
-It is unlikely that any further bushfire management measures would be required within the development site (outside of the maintenance of the DA general consent conditions) which would require further developer contributions and/or future development works.
-The general maintenance requirements (APZ vegetation management) would be conducted by the building owners / tenants etc.
+It is unlikely that any further bushfire management measures would be required within the development site (outside of the maintenance of the DA general consent conditions) which would require further development works.

+The general maintenance requirements (APZ vegetation management) would be conducted by the building owners / tenants etc. in due course.

-No bushfire management measures or works, either in the initial development stage or ongoing maintenance, are proposed within any areas located outside of the site boundaries, with the exception of the formation of a public road within a current unformed road reserve area (i.e. Anthony Road).
+No bushfire management measures or works, either in the initial development stage or ongoing maintenance, are proposed within any areas located outside of the site boundaries, with the exception of the formation of a public road within a current unformed road reserve area (i.e. Southern extent of Gwynn Hughes Street).